f14shm4n/f14.AspNetCore.FileManager/README.md

 `IOperationHandler<RenameParam>` - for rename files and folders.

-Or the same but with `IJOperationHandler<T>` for usin build-in json parsing method.
+Or the same but with `IJOperationHandler<T>` for using build-in json parsing method.

 # Customizing